sonic-net/DASH/Documentation/doc-github-rules.md

 3. Making impovement suggestions.

 > [!NOTE]
 > The intent of this document is not to teach the use of GitHub.
-It just gathers in one place some of tne basic rules to quickly refer to.
+It just gathers in one place some of tne basic rules to quickly reference.

 ## Create issues